Grayson County Sheriff’s Office

 Sergeant Fran Stallard – Courtroom Security, certified dispatcher, fill-in civil clerk

-Deputy Elijah Vaughan – Courthouse Security Officer
+Deputy Jason Hawks – Courthouse Security Officer-PT

 Nikea Cornett – Part-time civil clerk/dispatcher

-School Resource Officer Division
+School Resource Officer (SRO) Division

 Deputy Bobby Jones – Part-time School Resource Officer assigned to Fries School, D.A.R.E. instructor, Emergency Medical Technician and Hunter Safety instructor.